-- Combine the corn starch and water in a medium bowl (or, I Iike to use a container that I can cover and shake).
+- For the Sauce: Combine the corn starch and water in a medium bowl (or, I Iike to use a container that I can cover and shake).
 Add remaining sauce ingredients and stir or shake to combine.
 Set aside.

-- In a medium bowl, combine the flour and cornstarch.
+- For the Chicken Dredge: In a medium bowl, combine the flour and cornstarch.
 In another bowl, whisk 2 eggs and 2 Tablespoons of the sauce mixture.